HPCRL/mtx-to-npz/README.md

 Convert `.npz` files to `.mtx` files.
 This will only work if the `.npz` files were generated using `scipy.sparse.savenz`.

+### Dense versions

+Don't worry about these.
+They need to be run with `python -m` from above the root, and they're probably not good for general use yet anyway.

 ## Options

 Invoke like this: